 The balance of federal agencies would be relocated to existing Class A leased space primarily within Orange County.
 Tenants would be relocated based on expressed delineated geographic areas within which the agency has indicated it would like to operate.
 Agencies have primarily indicated a desire to remain in south Orange County but have also expressed willingness to relocate to areas such as Irvine, Santa Ana, Anaheim or other central or northern portions of the County.
 In some instances, tenants have expressed willingness to relocate as far as Long Beach in Los Angeles County.
-The exact location of new leased office space is not currently known; however, it is anticipated at least 55 percent of the remaining tenants would relocate in south or central Orange County no farther north than Irvine, with as many as 45 percent of the remaining tenants requiring relocation from the current CHFB site is provided in Table 2-1.
+The exact location of new leased office space is not currently known; however, it is anticipated at least 55 percent of the remaining tenants would relocate in south or central Orange County no farther north than Irvine, with as many as 45 percent of the remaining tenants relocating to areas north of Irvine such as Santa Ana, Anaheim, or Long Beach.
+A breakdown of tenants requiring relocation from the current CHFB site is provided in Table 2-1.
 It is assumed all leased locations would have sufficient parking space to accommodate future tenants.
-Similarly, it is assumed that operations of leased office spaces has been previously considered under state-level environmental review under the California Environmental Quality Act (CEQA) prior to the construction of these facilities.
+Similarly, it is assumed that operations of leased office spaces has been previously considered under state-level environmental review under CEQA prior to the construction of these facilities.
 To the extent practicable, impacts from GSA's leasing action are also summarized in this document.

-Personnel
+Δασηριγ Personnel

-Agency Existing Conditions To Be Relocated
+Agency Existing Conditions Relocated

 Customs and Border Protection 91 91

 ICE 360 360

 ICE Office of Human Capital 70 70

 U.S. Citizenship and Immigration Services 2,001 0

-Department of Defense - Defense Contract Management Agency
+Department of Defense - Defense Contract Management Agency -

 GSA, Federal Acquisition Service

 GSA Office of Inspector General 4 4

 GSA Public Building Service 20 20

 Office of Personnel Management 5 5

 Treasury Department, International Group of Treasury Associations 19 19

 Treasury Department, Internal Revenue Service 470 470

-U.S. Army - Army Recruiting
+U.S. Army - Army Recruiting -

-U.S. Army Corps of Engineers - -
+U.S. Army Corps of Engineers -

 TOTAL 3,040 1,039